jay-o-sullivan/pc-builder/README.md

 10. As a user, I want to receive accurate information about the components, including their model names, prices, and specifications.

 11. As a user, I want to exit the application gracefully when I'm done exploring configurations or building a PC.

-13. As a PC enthusiast, I want the application to alert me if I choose components that may not be compatible with each other.

-14. As a user, I want to see reviews and ratings for different components to help me make informed decisions about their quality and performance.

-15. As a user, I want to receive notifications about price drops or deals on selected components to save money on my build.

-16. As a user, I want to compare multiple configurations side by side to help me decide which one best meets my needs and preferences.

 ## Issues Fixed